raffscardoso/Numerical-Analysis/README.md

 *Euler Method:*
     It takes two initial points as input and the value of Δx as input and computes the value at x0+i(Δx), where x0 is the initial point by using euler's method.
 NOTE: This method is only used for first order differential equations.

+*Runge-kutta Method:*
+    The inputs are same as the euler's method in this it computes the function value at each increment based on the slope at different points of the curve.